 Gun Violence Prevention

 Our nation is facing an epidemic of gun violence and mass killings that are devastating families, ripping apart communities, and forcing all of us to question our own safety.
 The common denominator is guns and easy access to guns by individuals intent on committing acts of violence.
 Over the years, I have voted over and over to ban assault weapons, impose background checks, and limit access to firearms, but Republicans in Congress and the gun lobby block and obstruct common sense gun safety provisions at every step.
-Furthermore, many Republican-controlled states are actually making it easier to obtain and carry firearms, even assault weapons, in public without a permit or training.
+Even worse, the Republican-controlled Congress eliminated all taxes on silencers and any weapon besides machine guns.
+Additionally, the Trump administration cancelled 373 grants from DOJ violence reduction programs.
+These devastating actions have followed in the footsteps of many Republican-controlled states, which are acting to ease the process of obtaining and carrying firearms, even assault weapons, in public without a permit or training.

 In Congress, my voice, my vote, and my values are all focused on common sense measures that reduce gun violence, keep guns off our streets, and eliminate access to guns that are designed for mass murder.
 For me, the safety of families and communities are my priority.
 But it is also time for the American people – all of us – to have our voice heard and change the political dynamic that is allowing the gun lobby to promote gun sales while obstructing gun safety legislation.

-I am working closely with my colleagues to move additional gun violence prevention legislation through the House, and I remain steadfastly committed to reducing gun violence and keeping children and families safe from harm.
+I am working closely with my colleagues co-sponsor gun control legislation, and I remain steadfastly committed to reducing gun violence and keeping children and families safe from harm.
+As the tide of political violence rises in tandem with access to weapons of war, I'm more committed than ever before to confronting the gun lobby and regulating guns.

 I also invite you, the American people, to use the power of our democracy to put pressure on Republicans and to elect representatives who will prioritize the lives of school children, shoppers, churchgoers, and neighbors in a movie theater or at a concert over the National Rifle Association, gun manufacturers, or right-wing insurrectionist ideologues.